ppalex7/IoT/sst-cloud-water-meter-reading/README.md

    1. Choose `Python 3.9` **Runtime**
    1. Choose `arm64` **Architecture** (our code isn't platform-specific and this architecture offers lower cost)
    1. Confirm creation by **Create function** button (predefined value for _execution role_ `Create a new role with basic Lambda permissions` is good for us).
-   We will be redirected to the lambda function page.
+   We will be redirected to the lambda function page
 1. On function page, _Code_ tab
-   1. Copy-paste `lambda_function.py` content from file to _Code source_ editor.
+   1. Copy-paste `lambda_function.py` content from file to _Code source_ editor
    1. Click **Deploy**
    1. Click **Add layer** button (in _Layers_ block)
    1. Choose **Custom layers** as _Layer source_
    1. Select `python-requests` in _Custom layers_
    1. Select latest available version in _Version_
    1. Click *Add** button.
-   We will be redirected back to the lambda function page.
+   We will be redirected back to the lambda function page
 1. On function page, go to the _Configuration_ tab
    1. In section _General configuration_:
       - increase **Timeout** to 20 seconds